techidaily/site-win11-tips/source/_posts/how-to-highlight-the-mouse-cursor-in-windows-11-and-11.md

 ## How to Highlight the Cursor With PowerToys

  PowerToys is an app with which you can enable a variety of handy new tools and features in Windows 11.10\.
-Our[best things to do in PowerToys](https://www.makeuseof.com/best-things-you-can-do-windows-powertoys/) guide tells you about some of the tools you can activate with that software.
+Our [best things to do in PowerToys](https://www.makeuseof.com/best-things-you-can-do-windows-powertoys/) guide tells you about some of the tools you can activate with that software.

  PowerToys includes a**Mouse utilities** tab from which you can enable a color highlight circle for your cursor.
 You can set mouse cursor highlighting with PowerToys like this:

-1. Open the[Microsoft PowerToys](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) app page on the Microsoft Store.
+1. Open the [Microsoft PowerToys](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) app page on the Microsoft Store.
 2. Click**Get in Store** and the Open Microsoft Store options.
 3. Select**Install** to add PowerToys to your app library.
 4. Now open PowerToys, which you’ll find on your Start menu’s app list.